 Use cover crops, sometimes called

-My final cheap vegetable gardening tip is to grow, harvest and preserve vegetables from your own garden.
-This will also save money on your grocery bill.
+Preserve vegetables from your own garden for eating in the off season, this will also save money on your grocery bill.

 Please take the time and sign up for Vegetable Gardening Hints, my monthly newsletter.